-- If Group 1 or 2 is required for aluminium battens, they are compliant with any of our coatings: powder coating, anodising, real timber veneer or timber-look wraps.
+- If Group 1 or 2 is required for aluminium battens, they are compliant with any of our coatings: powder coating, anodising, real timber veneer or wood finish aluminium.

 - Where a timber batten look is required for Group 1 or 2, using Real Timber Veneer on aluminium, or Wood Finish Aluminium, is a very effective and high quality way to achieve this.
 Note – Real timber veneer is applicable for interiors only whereas Wood Finish Aluminium can be used for interiors as well as exteriors.
 Our standard acoustic backing board is Group 3 compliant, however we do have a Group 1 version that must be specified to ensure Group 1 compliance.

 Refer to product fire ratings in our Technical info page.